HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 ### Verification

 It is helpful to know the date verification was performed, in the case of address and cell number since those attributes change.

-Identity verification level to establish matching attributes is another potential metadata item.
+Future versions of this IG will likely include a grammar for indicating this information in match transactions.

+The identity verification level performed to establish matching attributes is another meaningful piece of information to convey in a transaction; for an example of how to include level of identity and authentication assurance in an OpenID Connect user profile, see the section on [Digital Identity](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/digital-identity.html).

-When attributes like telephone number are verified as associated with a patient, 1) that information helps to bootstrap new account creation. *USPS API and Address Doctor*.
+When attributes like telephone number are verified as associated with a patient, 1) that information helps to bootstrap new account creation.
+An API from USPS may be helpful in verifying individual addresses in the coming years.
+NPI records can be used to verify provider addresses and telephone numbers today.

-Indicate verification as an extension to provenance?

-Probably too specific for IG to require minimum verification bar on attributes, on responding side and on requesting side although a grammar for expressing verification metadata seems useful

 &emsp;&emsp;